COMP90018-2025-SM2-T4-G2-Android/COMP90018-T4-G2-mobile-app/docs/API_KEY_INTEGRATION.md

 ### Security Best Practices:

 1. **Use API Key Restrictions**:
-   - In Google Cloud Console, restrict your Gemini API key to:
+   - In Google Cloud Console, restrict your Gemini API key using:
-     - Only your app's package name
+     - HTTP referrer restrictions (for web clients)
-     - Only Android apps
+     - IP address restrictions (for backend/server use)
      - Set usage quotas/limits
    - For HuggingFace, use API key restrictions if available